 What Is CRM Data Hygiene?

-To understand CRM data hygiene, it may be helpful to break it down into its two parts, namely “CRM” and “data hygiene,” respectively.
+To understand CRM data hygiene better, it may be helpful to break it down into its two parts: “CRM” and “data hygiene”.

 CRM Explained

-CRM stands for “customer relationship management.”
-According to Salesforce, “(CRM) is a strategy that companies use to manage interactions with customers and potential customers.”
+According to Salesforce , “[CRM] is a strategy that companies use to manage interactions with customers and potential customers.”

-CRMs play a number of specific roles in marketing and sales.
-As HubSpot explains, we sometimes think of moving through the sales funnel as a linear journey, starting with brand awareness and ending in conversions.
-However, most prospective customers veer off-course at some point.
-Maybe they encounter an obstacle or have a question they need answered before proceeding to the next phase.
+CRMs are especially useful in tracking the customer journey.
+As HubSpot explains, often picture the sales funnel as linear, starting with brand awareness and ending in conversions.
+However, most prospects veer off-course at some point.
+Maybe they hit a roadblock or need more information before moving forward.

 Data Hygiene in Brief